 When will the scholarships be open for applications?

-We launch the 12-hour flying scholarships in November, with other scholarships to follow from December onwards.
+We will aim to launch the 12-hour flying scholarships in March, with other scholarships to follow from April onwards.

 We do also offer scholarships at other times of the year so please follow us on social media and check our website for regular updates.